22 IBM Road

 At National Wealth Network, we provide holistic advice to guide clients through all aspects of their finances and help you maximize your potential for meeting your financial goals.
 We listen to your needs, ask questions and develop a plan designed for you, always putting the best interest of our clients first.

-Financial planning involves looking at a client's entire financial picture and advising them on achieving their short- and long-term financial goals.
-From saving for education and planning for retirement to effectively managing taxes and insurance, we develop valuable relationships to help you live for today while planning for tomorrow.
+Financial planning involves looking at a client's entire financial picture and guiding them toward their short- and long-term financial goals.
+From saving for education and planning for retirement to discussing insurance and tax planning strategies, we strive to develop valuable relationships to help you live for today while planning for tomorrow.
 Having a financial plan enables you to assess where you are today and where you want to go next.

 At a minimum, you should have a will, which states your final wishes regarding your assets, dependents, and whom you want to administer your estate.